kangk1204/dearmeta/README.md

 ```bash
 bash scripts/bootstrap.sh
 ```
-It performs `pip install -r requirements.lock`, `renv::restore()`, and `Rscript scripts/install.R` in one go.
+It performs `pip install -r requirements.lock`, installs DearMeta in editable mode so `dearmeta` is on PATH, installs the pinned `renv` version, runs `renv::restore()`, and executes `Rscript scripts/install.R` in one go.
 The script requires `Rscript` 4.5.1+; point to a non-default binary with `RSCRIPT=/path/to/Rscript bash scripts/bootstrap.sh`.
 (If you already ran the pip install in step 3, bootstrap will rerun it to ensure the versions match the lockfile.)

 ### 6. Verify
 ```bash